Features

 folderType = "mgnl:folder"

-// excludedFolders = ["/travel-demo/social-icons", "/svg-icons", "/destinations"]
+// e.g. excludedFolders = ["/travel-demo/social-icons", "/svg-icons", "/destinations"]

 def generateDescription(assetPath) {

-AiTaskExecutor taskExecutor = Components.getComponent(AiTaskExecutor.class);
+AiTaskExecutor taskExecutor = Components.getComponent(AiTaskExecutor.class)

-String prompt = "Create a great alt text for SEO purposes";
+String prompt = "Create a great alt text for SEO purposes"

 Map<String, Object> taskParameters = ImmutableMap.<String, Object> builder()